evankilli/evankilli.github.io/PostGIS/urbanresilience.md

 The entire script for this analysis is available [here](resilience.sql).

+Unfortunately, some issues were encountered when attempting to count residences within a certain radius of clinics, so the analysis of the process used to conduct this project and discussion of results are incomplete.

 INSERT MAP OF WARDS WITH CLINICS

 ### 1) Isolate clinics for analysis